Establishing Interoperability in Healthcare: A Patient-First Framework - Data Ideology

 2. Reference the scheduling system data to determine when clinicians were scheduled to work in the coming weeks.

-3. Utilize a baseline visits-per-hour metric and multiplied by the number of clinicians scheduled to forecast how many potential visits could be addressed within a given day/timeslot.
+3. Utilize a baseline visits-per-hour metric and multiplied by the number of clinicians scheduled to forecast how many potential visits could be addressed within a given day/time slot.

 4. Include the ability for Telehealth management to enter their own parameters for expected demand and expected clinician visits-per-hour.